NYC Solar Education Program 2020-2021

 The NYC DOE Office of Sustainability and Solar One are partnering for the 6th annual NYC Solar Schools Education Program.
 This program is FREE for interested teachers; all costs are covered by the DOE through funding from the Department of Citywide Administrative Services (DCAS).

 NYC Solar Schools Education Program Benefits:

-- Two day in-person professional learning workshop plus one half day interactive webinar
+- Two day professional learning workshop plus one half day interactive webinar

 - Access to full GDL curriculum including lesson plans that align with the NYSSLS and NYS Science Regents

 - Place-based and hands-on activities that can compliment Amplify curriculum and support students to investigate local phenomena